8th-seeded Memphis beats No. 1-seeded Jazz in series opener

 Bogdanovic hit five free throws in the final minute to help Utah cut Memphis’ lead to 110-109 with 6.4 seconds left.
 Brooks made a layup at the other end, and Bogdanovic missed a 3-point try with 1.9 seconds left that would have forced overtime.

-The Jazz struggled to generate consistent offense in his absence.
-Utah shot just 12 of 47 from 3-point range.
+Ultimately, the Jazz never fully recovered from playing long stretches of sluggish offense and passive defense.

 “We got a few moments when we were distracted, disconnected,” Gobert said.
-“Every time they score, they are talking and we know that’s the way they like to play, so we can’t let that affect us.”
+“Every time they score, they are talking, and we know that’s the way they like to play, so we can’t let that affect us.”

 Utah cut a double-digit deficit to 60-59 following a layup by Bogdanovic.
 Then, Brooks took over.
 He scored 14 points on 7-of-10 shooting in the third quarter.
 Brooks capped off his scoring flurry with back-to-back baskets that extended the Grizzlies’ lead to 78-68.